 The management representative is the steward of an institution's membership, responsible for nominating member representatives, timeline maintenance of membership changes, withdrawals, terminations, and other administrative actions.
 The management representative should be an executive with the ultimate responsibility for information security for the entire institution.
 Typical job titles include:

 Chief Information Security Officer (CISO) who reports directly to one of the above roles

+A delegate may serve as the Management Representative.
 Any delegate must be a manager, with the security function in the subordinate reporting chain.
 Delegates are identified when one of the above roles performs institutional registration.
-The management representative may also be, but is not expected to be, a General or XSec member representative.
+The management representative may also be, but is not expected to be, a member representative in the General, Ops, or Officers community.
 Unless established as a member representative, the management representative does not participate in operational information sharing.
 The management representative should be a member representative only if it's appropriate for that individual to participate operationally.
 Regardless of member rep status, a management rep is eligible to participate in management advisory groups and committees.

 Member representative - XSec

 Referred to as "XSec member", these individuals represent their institutions in the information sharing and services community at a security classification of Restricted Use (highest level).
 XSec membership provides access to additional sensitive data and information sources, and levels of participation in the community.
 A representative is only eligible for XSec if they have been in good standing in the Ops community for at least 6 weeks.